 Health Canada monitors the food supply for mycotoxins and other natural toxins.
 Health Canada scientists research and evaluate the toxicity of natural toxins to humans and assess the risk of adverse health effects from exposure to natural toxins; also, they participate in international assessments of natural toxins.
 These activities support the development of appropriate risk management strategies to reduce exposure to mycotoxins.
 For example, scientists provide direction to stakeholders on how to reduce toxin levels in foods while providing advice and guidance to Canadians on the risks and benefits of particular food choices.

 Health Canada as well as other federal government partners including the Canadian Food Inspection Agency, Department of Fisheries and Oceans, and the Canadian Grain Commission undertake regular monitoring of the levels of various natural toxins in foods.
 These surveillance efforts enable the current exposure of Canadians to natural toxins in foods to be determined, which in turn allows for the risks to human health to be estimated and strategies to manage any associated risks to be developed.
-The Canadian Food Inspection Agency also monitors to ensure compliance with any established standards.
+The Canadian Food Inspection Agency also monitors to ensure compliance with any maximum levels.